-4.1 Field Review
+4.1 FIELD REVIEW

-The date of last inspection, extent of that inspection, and the CAD appraiser responsible are listed on the CAMA record.
+The date of last inspection, extent of that inspection, and the CAD's last appraiser are all listed on the CAMA record.
 The data in CAMA may be altered based on the evidence provided during a hearing.
-In addition, CAD uses the change finder, sketch finder components of Pictionary to identify possible changes to properties.
+In addition, CAD uses the change finder features of Pictometry to identify possible changes to properties.
 Typically, a field inspection is requested to verify this evidence for the current year's valuation or for the next year's valuation.
 Every year a field review of certain areas or neighborhoods and certain property categories in the jurisdiction are done during the data review/re-list field effort.
 A concerted effort to inspect all business personal property is conducted annually.

-4.2 Office Review
+4.2 OFFICE REVIEW

 Office reviews are completed on properties where information has been received from the owner of the property.
-At the request of the property owner, a property card is mailed and they frequently verify the property characteristics or current condition of the property.
-Appraisers review the properties using aerial photography to compare property data with the property records and makes appropriate corrections.
+At the request of the property owner, a property card is mailed and is used to verify the property characteristics and condition of the property.
+Appraisers review the properties using aerial photography and Pictometry to compare property data with the property records and makes appropriate corrections.
 When the property data is verified in this manner, field inspections are not required.
-In addition, CAD uses the "Change Finder" features of Pictometry.
 In addition, any property protested that has had an informal hearing or a hearing before the ARB, is considered having been reviewed because of the nature of such hearings and the evidence reviewed during the process.

-4.3 Performance Test
+4.3 PERFORMANCE TEST